-Building Marble, Door and Window Sills, &c., will be W. W. pledges himself to furnish material and work-manship equal to any in the country, at a fair price.
-Call and see. before you purchase elsewhere.
+Butting harble, Door and Window Sills, &c., will be furnished to order.

+W. W. pledges himself to furnish material and workmanship equal to any in the country, at a fair price.
+Call and see, before you purchase elsewhere.
 Shop on Hill street, Huntingdon, Pa.
 Huntingdon, May 16, 1855.
+THE HUNTINGDON MILL.-The undersigned owners of the Huntingdon Mill inform the farmers and the public generally that they now have their new mill in running order, with all the modern improvements in the Water Wheels and Machinery.